 Provisions related to the Designation of Senior Counsel

-Section 16(2) of the Advocates Act, 1961 and Rule 2(a) of Order IV of the Supreme Court Rules, 1966 provide certain guidelines that need to be followed for designation of a senior counsel.
+Section 16(2) of the Advocates Act, 1961 and Rule 2(a) of Order IV of the Supreme Court Rules, 1966 provides certain guidelines that need to be followed for the designation of a senior counsel.

 “An advocate may, with his consent, be designated as senior advocate if the Supreme Court or a High Court is of the opinion that by virtue of his ability [standing at the Bar or special knowledge or experience in law] he is deserving of such distinction.”.

 “The Chief Justice and the Judges may, with the consent of the advocate, designate an advocate as senior counsel if in their opinion by virtue of his ability, standing at the Bar or special knowledge or experience in law the said advocate is deserving of such distinction.”